 Steel Rail Fencing shall be installed in fence sections and structures as an alternative to Board or Half Round Fencing.
-Steel Posts shall be used in replacement of wood posts at 7 foot spacing.
-Four rails of Steel Brace Material will be fitted and welded on top and between the Steel Posts.
-The top rail shall be set at height of 48 inches with the other three being evenly spaced between the top rail and level in relationship to the existing topography.
-The top rail shall be saddle fitted to the top of the Steel Posts and welded to create a continuous rail, shaped to follow changes in the topography.
-Lower rails are to be evenly spaced, saddle fitted, and welded inset between the Steel Posts.
+Steel Posts shall be used in replacement of wood posts.
+Four rails of Steel Brace Material will be fitted and continuously welded horizontally on the side of the Steel Posts facing the predominate livestock use.
+The top rail shall be set at height of 48 inches with the other three being evenly spaced between the top rail and the ground.
+Horizontal rail sections shall be butt welded to create a continuous rail and shaped to follow changes in the topography.
 All resulting pipes ends must be capped or plugged with steel, concrete, or District approved alternative.

-Any section of continuous top rail constructed that exceeds 100 feet in length shall be fitted with an expansion sleeve on each rail in a central location.
+Any section of continuous Steel Rail Fencing constructed that exceeds 100 feet in length shall be fitted with an expansion sleeve on each rail in a central location.
 A 3-4 inch wide void shall be cut in the rail to allow for the metal to expand and contract freely with temperature changes.
 These vacant sections shall be covered with oversized fabricated sleeve that extends a minimum of 6 inches over the adjacent rail ends.
 One side of the sleeve will be welded solid to the rail and the other shall be left free to allow the rail to slide back and forth within the sleeve.
 All sleeves must be close fitting to maintain the rails rigidity.